 Exam Type: Computer Based TestingQuestions Type: 150 Multiple Choice QuestionsFour Choices Per QuestionNo Negative MarksExam Duration: 3.5 HrsScoring Method: Scaled Scoring MethodScore Range: 200 - 350Pass: 300 - 350

-NATIONAL CONVENTION ON SUPPLY CHAIN AND LOGISTICS 2018
+NATIONAL CONFERENCE ON SUPPLY CHAIN AND LOGISTICS 2018

 Fhyzics Business Consultants conducts a one-day National Conference on Supply Chain and Logistics.

 Supply chains determine the ability of the firms included in them to compete in the marketplace.
 How supply chains are designed will affect their ability to compete.
 A firm that is attempting to compete in a market where low cost determines who gets the business will have difficulty if it includes high cost suppliers in its supply chain.
 The characteristics of the end-market in which a firm is competing must be considered when designing supply chains.
 Supply chain design is an integral part of enabling an organization to compete and be profitable in today’s dynamic business environment.
 The supply chain strategy should align with the organization’s business strategy and plan, support the value proposition, and leverage core capabilities.

 A. Develop the Supply Chain Strategy: The supply chain strategy for companies with high performing supply chains should closely align with and enable the overall business strategy of the company.
 Achieving appropriate alignment requires an understanding of the forms of competitive advantage being pursued.
 It also requires an understanding of the organizational strategy, priorities and capabilities.